Plant and Microbial Biology

 - Literature Review

-The research project accounts for half of your final grade.
+The research project accounts for two-thirds of your final grade.

 Your training will take place through: